jnichols-git/matcha/docs/user-guide.md

 Implicitly deprioritizing some routes to skew towards exact matches causes two problems with this structure:

 - The ordering of routes is no longer guaranteed; Matcha shouldn't be doing anything you don't explicitly tell it to do
-- Performance will be hit as in order to know if the most exact match has been reached, the entire tree must be traversed
+- Performance will be decreased as in order to know if the most exact match has been reached, the entire tree must be traversed

 We're working on ways to make routing more intuitive while avoiding these problems.
 In the meantime, we believe that strict registration order is the best way to go, so that you can always predict what Matcha will do with the instructions you give it.